1,000+ Opportunities

 Automation Training Incentive Program Provides training grants of up to $35,000 to small businesses that are implementing new automation technology.
 Additional MJSP Information Learn more about the Minnesota Job Skills Partnership Board, our meeting schedule and application due dates, program data and reports, and previously funded projects.

-Based on current listing details, eligibility includes: New or expanding businesses in Greater Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New or expanding businesses in Greater Minnesota.
+Confirm the full requirements in the official notice before applying.